microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 ## 9. L7 gateway in front of SFYarp

-Common topology: `Client → App Gateway (or Front Door) → SFYarp → SF service`.
+Common topology: `Client → Application Gateway (or Front Door) → SFYarp → SF service`.
-When SFYarp sits behind an L7 like App Gateway or Front Door, two things in the L7 configuration are worth getting right up front — everything else follows the L7's normal setup.
+When SFYarp sits behind an L7 like Application Gateway or Front Door, two things in the L7 configuration are worth getting right up front — everything else follows the L7's normal setup.

 ### 9.1 Health probes